 Responsible down

-As of 2016, all down used for MEC Label gear and clothing is RDS certified.
-Several brands we carry also have implemented third-party standards to ensure responsible down, including the RDS and the Traceable Down Standard.
+As of 2016, all virgin down used for MEC Label gear and clothing is RDS certified.
+Several brands we carry also have implemented third-party standards to ensure responsible down.
+In 2023, we introduced recycled down into our MEC Label products.
+Recycled down extends the use of perfectly good existing down and helps the industry move toward a more circularity system.

 Don’t like down?
 We also carry a range of sleeping bags and puffy jackets with synthetic insulation.